d

 To qualify for a Skilled Worker route, a Sponsor will need to ensure the migrant worker scores 70 points in order to qualify for the Skilled Worker visa:

-• They meet the minimum salary threshold (10 points);
+• Meet the minimum salary requirement; and

-Sponsors must ensure individuals are being at least £25,600 or the “going rate” in order to qualify for a Certificate of Sponsorship.
 There are a number of different ways an individual can meet the minimum salary threshold – these points are tradeable depending on age, qualification, whether the role is shortage occupation etc.

 Our Immigration team often are instructed to manage this process for corporate clients from start to finish.
 If you require any advice or assistance with regards to the Skilled Worker visa, please do not hesitate to contact our Immigration team.